belcurv/ultimate_angular/notes/notes.md

     <div ui-view></div>
 ```

+*Browsing* to a specific state requires adding a hash and then the url of the route.
+Using route 1 in the above example, you would input the URL directly into a browser like this: `www.exampledomain.com/#/urlOfState1`.

-Then we use ui-sref to link to different view templates.
+Or we can add links to the page useing `ui-sref` to link to different states (and thus view templates).
 Like this
 ```
     <md-button ui-sref="nameOfState1">Go to state 1.</md-button>
     <md-button ui-sref="nameOfState2">Go to state 2.</md-button>
     <ui-view></ui-view>
 ```

-And ui-router updated the URL in the browser, and inserts the template into the view.
+Clicking on one of the above tells ui-router to change states, update the URL in the browser address bar, and insert the template into the view.

 Ui-router gives us **nested states**.
 Looks like this: